VitaliiNez/test_country_fullstackApp/README.md

 - **express** A minimal and flexible Node.js web application framework used for handling the backend of the application, managing routes, middleware, and server-side logic.
 - **CSS:** Used for styling the application to create a visually appealing user interface.

-## How to Use the Application

-1. **Start the Application:** Open the app in a web browser.
-You will see an input field to add new tasks and a list of existing tasks.
-2. **Add a Task:** Enter a task in the input field and press Enter.
-The task will be sent to the server and added to the list.
-If the input is empty, an error message will be displayed for 3 seconds.
-If there is a network issue, an error message will be displayed indicating that the task could not be added.
-3. **Remove a Task:** Click the "Remove" button next to a task to delete it from the list and the server.
-4. **Edit a Task:** Double-click on a task to enable editing.
-After making changes, press Enter to save.
-If the input is empty, the task will be automatically deleted.
-The updated or deleted task will be sent to the server.
-If there is a network issue, an error message will be displayed indicating that the task could not be updated or deleted.
-5. **Filter Tasks:** Use the filter options (Completed, Active, All) to view tasks based on their completion status.
-6. **Error Handling:** Error messages are shown for various conditions such as empty input, network issues while adding, removing, or updating tasks.
-These messages disappear automatically after 3 seconds.

 ## Running the Project Locally

 To run the app project locally, follow these steps: